 As with my product reviews, I am disclosing all potential biases related to the preview of the CPX-3.
 This allows you to critically evaluate my statements and determine what information is most helpful to you.

 SCCY invited me as a writer for Harris Publications to visit the company’s factory as described above.
 SCCY paid for a room at a hotel for a single night, plus bought me lunch.
 I paid for my own transportation costs.
-The company also gave me an embroidered SCCY polo shirt and some other nice knick knacks with an estimated total value of $50 or less.
+The company also gave me an embroidered SCCY polo shirt and some other nice knick-knacks with an estimated total value of $50 or less.

-All of the SCCY officers and staff were friendly, and seemed to be very honest and candid about the company’s products and development.
+All of the SCCY officers and staff were friendly and seemed to be very honest and candid about the company’s products and development.
 No one requested or suggested I write about the company, much less do so in a positive light.
 No monies or other items of value (not described above) were exchanged or offered.

 I do not have any investment or other interest in SCCY or any other product mentioned in this article.
+If you are interested in other SCCY pistols, check out my article SCCY DVG-1: Striker-Fired 9mm Pistol.